NURS FPX 8045 Assessment 4 Interpretation and Synthesis of Scholarly Sources

 Evidence of Problem at Project Site

-- Intervention (I): Improved retention and recruitment policy, including attractive salary, professional training and a respectful setting
+- Intervention (I): Enhanced retention and recruitment strategies, incorporating competitive salaries, professional development opportunities, and a supportive workplace culture

-- Comparison (C): Current strategies without adequate policy
+- Comparison (C): Current staffing and management strategies lacking adequate policy support

-- Outcomes (O): Enhanced nurses’ satisfaction and retention
+- Outcomes (O): Improved nurse job satisfaction and staff retention rates

 Facilitating Discussions with Stakeholders